 The assets of the Hampshire County Council pension fund attributable to the Council are included in the balance sheet by making assumptions about their long-term rate of return.
-In particular, the key financial assumption for discount rates at 31 March 2015 and 31 March 2014 are based on the Aon Hewitt derived AA corporate bond yield curve and the average weighted liability duration for the Employer.
+In particular, the key financial assumption for discount rates are based on the Aon Hewitt derived AA corporate bond yield curve and the average weighted liability duration for the Employer.